ShaynaCummings/police-brutality/all-locations.md

 A crowd of protesters demonstrating in front of a line of police officers was fired upon, after which a man fell to the ground.
 He was carried away and seen to be bleeding profusely.

+id: ca-sacramento-27

 **Links**
 * https://youtu.be/pRmBO34aXME
 * https://twitter.com/mynameschazz/status/1266978442722947072?s=21

-### Sacramento law enforcement shoot shoot protesters and then announce their assembly unlawful. | June 1st
+### Sacramento law enforcement shoot shoot protesters and then announce their assembly unlawful | June 1st

 Sacramento law enforcement shoot shoot protesters and then announce their assembly unlawful.

+id: ca-sacramento-28

 **Links**